-CBT is the treatment of choice for the National Health Service for anxiety, depression, anger, eating disorders, relationship problems and substance misuse.
-It’s also highly effective for post-traumatic stress disorder, and is used widely in the Military service for post traumatic stress disorder.
+CBT is the treatment of choice used in the National Health Service for anxiety, depression, anger, eating disorders, relationship problems and substance misuse.
+It’s also highly effective for post-traumatic stress disorder, and is used widely in the Military service for this reason.

-There many studies showing its effectiveness when compared to other therapies.
-In addition to being backed by hard scientific evidence, CBT has , for many years, been an extremely popular therapy, with a vast amount of client-led anecdotal evidence for success.
+In addition to being proven by a huge amount of scientific evidence, CBT is an extremely popular therapy with people who have been on the receiving end and there’s a vast amount of client-led anecdotal evidence for success.

-This may seem daunting , but as a therapist who has successfully treated clients who have struggled with depression reaching back to their teenage years, I have seen people who have proudly been able to recover and have produced enormously satisfying results.
+This may seem daunting , but I have successfully helped clients who have struggled with depression reaching back to their teenage years, who have been absolutely overjoyed to be able to make a full recovery.